Yoga for Weight Training: Boost Strength & Speed Recovery

 Better Movement for Stronger Lifts

 Pounding the weights can make muscles tight, turning squats or presses into a struggle.
 Stiff hips limit your squat depth, and tight shoulders make overhead lifts a pain.
-Harvard Health says stretching, like yoga, can boost joint mobility by up to 20%.
-Yoga for weight training loosens those trouble spots, letting you lift bigger and move easier.
-This kind of strength training yoga keeps joints healthy and your form solid.
+Harvard Health notes that regular stretching helps maintain joint mobility.
+Yoga for weight training can loosen those trouble spots, letting you lift bigger and move easier.
+This kind of strength training yoga helps keep joints healthy and your form solid — think of it as yoga for strength on accessory days.

 Lower Injury Risk